 The brand has received much praise for its personalized approach to multivitamins and has landed features in AskMen, Healthline, Gear Patrol, Forbes, and other notable publications.
-And, more than 35k followers across its Instagram and Facebook pages have taken notice.
+And more than 35k followers across its Instagram and Facebook pages have noticed.

 Looking to increase your performance and better your health?
 This brand may be able to help.
 Before you commit, have a look through this Rootine vitamins review to read about how its service works.

-We’ll also provide customer feedback, reveal information on discounts, and more, to help you decide if Rootine is right for your needs.
+We’ll also provide customer feedback, reveal information on discounts, and more to help you decide if Rootine is suitable for your needs.

 Overview Of Rootine

-Ever taken vitamins and worried you’re getting an excess of some nutrients and a lack of others?
-That’s the principle behind Rootine, a personal nutrition brand that totally tailors vitamins and minerals to your unique bodily needs.
+Have you ever taken vitamins and been worried you’re getting an excess of some nutrients and a lack of others?
+Avoiding this imbalance is the principle behind Rootine, a personal nutrition brand that tailors vitamins and minerals to your unique bodily needs.

-Founded in 2018 by Rachel Sanders and Dr. Daniel Wallerstorfer, in their own lives, the pair had always taken an interest in maximizing performance and increasing health.
+Rootine was founded in 2018 by Rachel Sanders and Dr. Daniel Wallerstorfer.
+In their own lives, the pair had always taken an interest in maximizing performance and increasing health.
 The history of these two powerhouses is quite different, but their goals were the same.

-Before that fateful day in 2018, Sanders, an ex-investment banker starting a new business, found herself stressed, tired, and ultimately, unhealthy.
+Before 2018, Sanders, an ex-investment banker starting a new business, found herself stressed, tired, and unhealthy.
 Meanwhile, Dr. Wallerstorfer, a biotechnician and geneticist expert working in a European genetics lab, was on a quest to boost physical and mental performance.

 After meeting through a mutual mentor, the two paired up and set out on a mission to create Rootine.
-Today, the brand is located in Nashville, Tennessee, and strives to deliver the utmost in quality.
+Today, the brand is located in Nashville, Tennessee, and strives to deliver the highest quality of vitamin and mineral supplements.

-Before we dive into information on how the brand’s custom vitamins work, this Rootine Vitamins review will give you a rundown of the brands highlights.
+Before we dive into how the brand’s custom vitamins work, this Rootine Vitamins review will give you a rundown of the brand’s highlights.